jfialkowski/gorestapi/README.md

 TODO:

-Add Employeed ID to each record
+DONE - Add Employeed ID to each record
 Pass []Employees from handlers to InsertEmployee Create Methods to update employees with PATCH
 Create Methods to Delete employees with POST